Philadelphia Medical Malpractice Lawyer Max Kennerly

 Surgery mismanagement is the next most common form of malpractice claim.
 Although some surgery malpractice lawsuits involve a simple technical error by a surgeon — such as a general surgeon, orthopedic surgeon, or neurosurgeon performing a technique improperly and thereby injuring the spine or adjacent organs — in our experience most claims arise not from a surgeon making a mistake in the middle of the procedure but from the hospital and staff as a whole failing to follow appropriate protocols to prepare for surgery, to monitor patients for complications during surgery, and to ensure patients recover safely.
 For example, many serious injuries arise in the post-operative period when the staff fails to notice hemorrhaging or when the physicians fail to take appropriate steps, like administering steroids, to prevent vision loss or blindness after major surgeries.

 Birth injury cases involve failures by obstetricians, midwives, nurses or hospitals to appropriately diagnose and to treat complications that arise during birth.
-We are intimately familiar with obstetrics — one of our attorneys, for example, was formerly the head nurse at a Level III Neonatal Intensive Care Unit (NICU) with my own premature twins — and we know what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.
+We are intimately familiar with obstetrics — I personally spent 78 days in the Neonatal Intensive Care Unit (NICU) with my own premature twins — and we know what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.
 Read more about birth injury, baby brain damage and infant palsy malpractice lawsuits.

 Medication errors are as simple and often as devastating as they sound.
 In 2008, for example, I and another attorney at the firm tried a case in which a woman was needlessly given an antibiotic to which she was allergic — despite telling three nurses and her doctor about the allergy and having a red armband that say, in large capital letters, that she was allergic.
 Sometimes patients are given the wrong medicine.
 Many times, patients are accidentally given extraordinary overdoses of anesthesia, insulin, heparin, and other common medications.
 Other times, the doctors and nurses fail to monitor a patients’ blood lab values to ensure that the patient’s dosages of powerful medicines like blood thinners are appropriately adjusted for the situation.

-We apply our substantial medical knowledge, and our over fifty years of medical malpractice success, each and every day investigating, developing, litigating, advocating, and winning our cases.
+We apply our substantial medical knowledge, and substantial medical malpractice success, each and every day investigating, developing, litigating, advocating, and winning our cases.
 We stay on top of the cutting-edge research and stay in touch with the most qualified expert witnesses.

 A lot of patients or their survivors come to us just looking for answers, not knowing if they want to file a lawsuit.
 That’s okay; our expert nurses, doctors, and lawyers will review your case free of charge.
-If we don’t think the physician or hospital was negligent in their care, we’ll tell you, and hopefully help bring closure to you.
+If we don’t think the physician or hospital was negligent in their care, we’ll tell you.
 If we find evidence of negligence or malpractice, we’ll tell you why, and discuss with you your options.
 If you decide to go forward, we will fight for your right to full compensation, using state-of-the-art litigation and trial strategies and top-notch experts, nurses, economists, and care planners.